Pytlicek/sheet2dict-docker/README.md

-# sheet2dict-docker
+# Dockerized sheet2dict
-Docker container with FastAPI as wrapper around sheet2dict
+- Docker container with FastAPI as wrapper around sheet2dict
+- Easy to deploy as service to cloud or FaaS